SriDev2516/aws_solution_sa_notes/1-aws-fundamentals/rds.md

 - In case of the main database goes down, the traffic is automatically re-routed to the failover database
 - Multi AZ is not used for scaling
 - The read replicas can be set up as Multi AZ for Disaster Recovery

+### Downtime during Amazon RDS maintainence

+- Upgrades to the **database engine level** require downtime.
+Even if your Amazon RDS DB instance uses a Multi-AZ deployment, both the primary and standby DB instances are upgraded at the same time.
+    - This causes downtime until the upgrade is complete, and the duration of the downtime varies based on the size of your
+      database instance.
+- Amazon RDS applies operating system updates by following these steps:
+    - Perform maintenance on the standby.
+    - Promote the standby to primary.
+    - Perform maintenance on the old primary, which becomes the new standby.

 ## RDS Security